Learning in repeated auctions: The Bayesian setting

 \subsection{Properties of auction systems}

-A bidder \textit{strategy} is the mapping indicating which bids he sends to the seller to buy one specific item, conditionally to his private information, his value.
-Stated otherwise, a strategy is a mapping $\beta: \mathcal{X} \rightarrow \mathcal{B}$ that maps private values to bids.

-We will denote by $\mathds{B}_i$ the set of all strategies of player $i$, $\beta_i$ the chosen strategy and $\beta_{-i}$ the profile of strategies corresponding to all bidders except bidder $i$ (similarly, the notation $F_{-i}$ will denotes the product distribution of values of all bidders except $i$).
+A bidder's \textit{strategy} is the mapping indicating which bids he sends to the seller to buy one specific item, conditional on his private information, a.k.a., his value.
+Stated otherwise, a strategy for bidder $i$ is a mapping that maps private values in $\mathcal{X}_i$ to bids in $\mathcal{B}_i$.
+We will denote by $\mathds{B}_i$ the set of all strategies of player $i$, $\beta_i$ the strategy chosen by $i$ and $\boldsymbol{\beta}_{-i}$ the profile of strategies corresponding to all bidders except bidder $i$.

-We emphasize here that in Bayesian games, it is important to differentiate between \textit{ex ante}, \textit{interim} and \textit{ex post} properties \citep{hartline2013bayesian}.
-They depend on the information available to buyers when they decide to participate in the game and choose their strategy. \begin{itemize} \item For \emph{ex-ante} properties, bidders do not know yet their own value for the item; i.e., they only knows $F_i$ and $F_{-i}$. \item For \emph{interim} properties, bidders know their valuation but do not know the values of other players, i.e., $x_i$ and $F_{-i}$ \item For \emph{ex-post} properties, bidders know their valuations and the ones from the other players, i.e., both $x_i$ and $x_{-i}$. \end{itemize} In the next sections, we will mostly focus on interim properties.
-It is the starting point of the auction literature assuming the value distributions are common knowledge and the exact valuation are private information to each bidder.
+In Bayesian games, it is important to differentiate between \textit{ex ante}, \textit{interim} and \textit{ex post} properties \citep{hartline2013bayesian}.
+These notions depend on the information available to buyers when they decide to participate in the game and choose their strategy. \begin{itemize} \item For \emph{ex-ante} properties, bidders do not know yet their own value for the item; i.e., they only know $F_i$ and $\bF_{-i}$. \item For \emph{interim} properties, bidders know their valuation but do not know the values of other players, i.e., they know $x_i$ and $\bF_{-i}$. \item For \emph{ex-post} properties, bidders know both their and the other players' valuations, i.e., they know $x_i$ and $\bx_{-i}$. \end{itemize} In the next sections, we will mostly focus on interim properties.
+It is the starting point of most of the auction literature: we assume that value distributions are common knowledge and that exact valuations are private information to each bidder.
+We will mention explicitly when we refer to ex-ante or ex-post properties.

-We are also assuming that bidders are risk-neutral, i.e., maximizing their expected utility over all other bidders' possible valuations and with respect to their strategies.
-Stated otherwise, assuming the other bidders are using the strategy $\beta_{-i}$, the expected utility of the strategy $\beta_i$ given his value $x_i$ is then denoted by
+We are also assuming that bidders are risk-neutral.
+In other words, they seek to maximize their expected utility and use utility-maximizing strategies: Given the strategy $\bbeta_{-i}$ of other players, the expected utility of the strategy $\beta_i$ given bidder $i$'s value $x_i$ is denoted by